mbowtu/it3038c-scripts/Labs/README.md

 5# Copy the lab7 script code into the IDLE.

-6# Before running the script, change where it say "name of the image.png" with the name of your image file. example bird.png with png being the image type.
+6# Before running the script, change where it say "name of the image.png" with the name of your image file.
+Example bird.png .with png being the image type.

 im = Image.open('bird.png')